IamSadik/IamSadik/README.md

 - 🧑‍💻 Focusing on **Backend Development** & **AI-driven Systems**
 - 🤝 Open to collaborate on impactful open-source or academic projects
 - ⚙️ Designing robust APIs and scalable data-driven architectures
-- 💡 Motto: *“Code it, test it, ship it — and make it scale.”*

 ---